Design Workstyle. Freelance VS Teamwork.Design Workstyle. Freelance VS Teamwork.

 Article considering benefits and drawbacks of freelance and teamwork in the sphere of digital UI/UX design.
 Based on experience of Tubik Studio designers.

 Modern time and development of technology brought people much more ways and choices of their work style and routine.
 The broad availability of the Internet and its endless opportunities gave lots of workers, especially in creative spheres, the chance of being more flexible and resourceful about the organization of work process which is productive and convenient for all the sides.
 However, all the styles of work have not only their benefits but also drawbacks, and it’s really important for a professional to consider them before making the choice in favor of the particular working routine.

-Most of designers working in Tubik Studio have tried in practice both workstyles which are typical for today's designers in the sphere of web, app and branding design: most started their path as freelancers before getting into team.
-So, using the advantage of real life experience we would like to discuss high and low sides of freelance and work in the studio or agency.
-Obviously, a lot of things have already been discussed in numerous articles over this topic, but, perhaps, our thoughts can also become useful for those who are considering the theme.
+Most of the designers working in Tubik Studio have tried in practice both workstyles which are typical for today’s designers in the sphere of web, app and branding design: most started their path as freelancers before getting into the team.
+So, using the advantage of real-life experience we would like to discuss high and low sides of freelance and work in the studio or agency.
+Obviously, a lot of things have already been discussed in numerous articles on this topic, but, perhaps, our thoughts can also become useful for those who are considering the theme.

 – You are free to choose the projects and customers you want or do not want to work for;

 – You make your own choice of place and time of work;